fallen-icarus/cardano-swaps/GettingStarted.md

 The reason the `Update` redeemer takes a price argument is to improve script execution efficiency.
 It is used to make sure the datums are of the proper price.

 *You do not need to update all utxos.* You can selectively update utxos as desired.
+You can also consolidate utxos if desired.

 The utxo with the reference script cannot be updated.
 This is to minimize transaction fees.
 The reference script can never be consumed in a swap so the datum attached to the reference script is never used.
 This makes it safe to ignore when updating prices.